capactio/capact/docs/proposal/20201207-workflow-rendering.md

 ## Overview

-This document shows how we can render the workflow in Voltron Engine.
+This document shows how we can render the workflow in Capact Engine.

 <!-- toc -->